-We always start with ethics; you can’t expect to just separate these things.
-Now, if we have the ability to have a safe environment and a healthy body because we are living ethically, we have a basic foundational type of stability in life.
-I’m not saying its perfect psychological stability, but enough where we can sit and we can actually have a Meditation practice.
+We always start with ethics; you can’t expect to separate ethics from meditation.
+Now, if we have the ability to have a safe environment and a healthy body because we are living ethically, we in fact have a basic foundational type of stability in life.
+I’m not saying it is perfect psychological stability, but enough where we can sit and we can actually have a meditation practice.
 Once we have that, we have the basic level of ethics.

 Mental Discipline, or Concentration

 Perfect concentration is known by a lot of different names, and you may have heard them from a lot of different doctrines or schools.
 This is known as “shamata” in Sanskrit, “shyine” in Tibetan.
-Sometimes it is called tranquility Meditation, mental equipoise, or one pointed concentration, meditative quiescence, calm abiding, etc. These are all the same thing: calming the mind down.
+Sometimes it is called tranquility meditation, mental equipoise, or one pointed concentration, meditative quiescence, calm abiding, etc. These are all the same thing: calming the mind down.
 This is a type of tranquility.
-This is a type of relaxed attentiveness, clear.
+This is a type of relaxed attentiveness.
 There’s a capacity of very clear, calm attention.

 It is not a vague, hazy thing.
 It is extremely clear.
 This type of practice of achieving one pointedness, shamata, is very blissful, a very enjoyable state, because our natural state of mind is exactly that.
 Normally, we are constantly having certain levels of affliction.
 We are always having bad moods or attitudes or responses.
 The practice of concentration calms the mind down and we are able to achieve certain levels of enjoyment.

-That is ok: its good to experience that joy, and we need to have that, but Meditation is not just about calming down the mind.
-We need to do that to do the next step which is wisdom, prajna, profound wisdom.
+That is ok: it is good to experience that joy, and we need to have that, but meditation is not just about calming down the mind.
+We need to do that to allow for the next step which is wisdom, prajna, profound wisdom.

-For there to be true wisdom there needs to be some level of liberated awakened Consciousness.
+For there to be true wisdom there needs to be some level of liberated awakened consciousness.
 Even if we have just a little bit, that little bit can give us that wisdom.
-Through the practices of shamata or concentration, we temporarily liberate our Consciousness, even though ultimately when we end our Meditation, our Consciousness is still trapped inside the ego.
-In Meditation itself, we can extract our Essence.
+Through the practices of shamata or concentration, we temporarily liberate our consciousness (either partly or fully), even though ultimately when we end our meditation, our consciousness is still trapped inside the ego.
+In meditation itself, we can extract our Essence.
 So, we can experience what Samael Aun Weor calls the Truth.

 We need this third aspect of applying a specially cultivated state of mind to gain insight.